mkmiecikitdev/IncomeCalculator/README.md

-This is a simple application calculating your monthly income net in Poland, United Kingdom or German.
+This is a simple application calculating your monthly income net in Poland, United Kingdom or Germany.

 * Guide for developers: